State and territory data quality

 Northern Territory

+There are several methodological issues at the national and state and territory level.
 While the standard snapshot day is set in June of any given year, it varies between states and territories.
 Despite this variance, it allows the number of clients to be estimated at a single point in time.
 Data collected for a snapshot day are likely to result in an underestimate of total clients receiving pharmacotherapy within a year.
 In general, all clients receiving their pharmacotherapy dose in person on the snapshot day are counted.
+Other methodological issues are outlined in Table T2.

 New South Wales

-The NSW Electronic Recording and Reporting of Controlled Drugs (ERRCD) system is used in the administration of the New South Wales Opioid Treatment Program.
-It replaced the legacy Pharmaceutical Drugs of Addiction System (PHDAS) in September 2016.
-The ERRCD system is used to record authorisations to prescribe as part of the New South Wales Opioid Treatment Program.
+The SafeScript NSW system is used in the administration of the New South Wales Opioid Treatment Program.
+It replaced the legacy Electronic Recording and Reporting of Controlled Drugs system in May 2023.
+The ERRCD system is used to record authorisations (or ‘approvals’) to prescribe as part of the New South Wales Opioid Treatment Program.
 It also records client admissions to, and exits from, treatment, as well as details of prescribers and dosing points.
-For these reasons, the ERRCD system is characterised by continual fluctuations and data extracted at different times for the same period may not be the same.
+For these reasons, the SafeScript NSW system is characterised by continual fluctuations and data extracted at different times for the same period may not be the same.
 However, while delays in reporting entries to the program, exits from the program and changes in the status of dosing points cause short-term fluctuations in the database, these flatten out over time.

 Client data are reported in New South Wales as at 30 June.